 Aim to Inspire

-Make it easy for your people to talk to others about their successes and the journey they’ve taken to get there.
+Make it easy for your people to talk to others about their business achievements and the journey they’ve taken to get there.
 Let employees know that it’s OK for them to blow their own trumpet in the cause of inspiring others and encouraging upcoming talent to follow in their footsteps.
 You could ask your most successful people to act as mentors to promising employees, for example, or encourage them to coach others in the skills that have helped propel them to success.

 Build Team Spirit

 As London 2012 has graphically illustrated, outstanding success often comes about as a result of team effort.
 Make sure you provide regular opportunities for your team to build and strengthen relationships with each other (see last week’s blog).
-Social media tools also have an important role to play in making people feel they are part of a community.
+Social media platforms and tools also have an important role to play in making people feel they are part of a community.
 Think about how you could use mechanisms like Twitter, Facebook and LinkedIn to bring people together.
 Some of the latest HR software systems also have a wealth of features that will help you keep everyone up to date and in touch.

 Make sure you are rewarding the kind of behaviour you want to encourage.
 Look carefully at the bonuses or incentives you offer to make sure that they are supporting your culture rather than working against it.
 If budgets are tight, find more creative ways to acknowledge people’s efforts and celebrate success.
-You might not be able to put extra money in people’s pay packets – but a simple team lunch to say thanks for a job well done will show people you have recognised and appreciated their efforts.
+You might not be able to put extra money in people’s pay packets when celebrating business achievements – but a simple team lunch to say thanks for a job well done will show people you have recognised and appreciated their efforts.

 Good luck with your attempts to go for Gold – and let us know how you get on so we can join in the celebrations.